IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 ### Step 5 - Initial Testing

+Start with all the DIP switches set to **OFF**.
+You can adjust these settings later after verifying everything is hooked up correctly.

 Apply power and check that the green power LED glows on the main board.
 This verifies that the Interlocking In A Box is getting good power.
 Immediately after power up, the signals will display both red and green in sequence.
 This is normal and verifies that the signals are connected correctly.
-The status LED on the main board will also flash through a sequence of color.
+The status LED on the main board will also flash through a sequence of colors.
 Once that finishes, the Interlocking In A Box is ready.

 !!! note "Please Note"
     The status LED on the main board provides diagnostic information.
     Normally, you can ignore this.
-But, in the event you need technical support, you may be asked for what this LED is displaying.
+But, in the event you need technical support, you may be asked what this LED is displaying.

 Place your hand over the TrainSpotter detector on one approach to the diamond.
-Verify the red light on the detector comes on and the signal on that approach turns green.
+Verify the red light on the detector comes on, the status LED on the main board turns green, and the signal on the approach turns green.
+If the signal does not turn green, check the opposite approach in case the signal connections are swapped.

 Remove your hand and verify that the red light on the TrainSpotter detector turns off.
 Note that the approach signal should remain green.

 Next, place your hand over the diamond TrainSpotter detector.
 Verify that the red light on the detector comes on and the approach signal turns red.